accucode/paragon-server/hibernate.md

     The stf files are structurally similar to xml, but formatting in a way that is (hopefully) easier to read and edit by hand.

 Auto-save
 =========

     Hibernate automatically saves any changes to domain models.
     If you retrieve a model from the database and modify it, those changes will be automatically saved when the transaction finishes.

-    You do NOT have to call "save" every time you make a change.

 Attaching Models
 ================

     Hibernate does not attempt to save every instance to the database.
-    To begin saving a particular instance you must tell hibernate about that instance the first time.
-This is typically done with the convenience method saveDao().
+    To persist a particular instance you must tell hibernate about that instance the first time.
+This is typically done with the convenience method daoAttach().
 As in:

         MyUser e;
         e = new MyUser();
         e.setName("John Doe");
-        e.saveDao();
+        e.daoAttach();

-    Once the instance has been attached to hibernate, any subsequent changes will be automatically persisted without needing to call save again.
+    Once the instance has been attached to hibernate, any subsequent changes will be automatically persisted without needing to call attach again.

 Deferred SQL
 ====================

-    In many cases, Hibernate does NOT execute sql immediately.
+    Hibernate does NOT execute sql immediately in most cases.
 When possible, Hibernate defers multiple updates until the end of the transaction and then runs then all at the same time.

 Caching, first-level
 ====================

     One of the advantages of using Hibernate is automatic caching.
     The first type of caching occurs WITHIN a single transaction.
     Between the *begin* and *commit* hibernate caches all instances that are retrieved from the database.
-This means that you are guaranteed that the following is always true:
+Although two instances may not have the same *identity* they do represent the same underlying data and changes to one are guaranteed to be reflected in the other.

+        String key = "123";
-        MyProduct a = hibernate.findProductByKey("123");
+        MyProduct a = hibernate.findProductByKey(key);
-        MyProduct b = hibernate.findProductByKey("123");
+        MyProduct b = hibernate.findProductByKey(key);
-        System.println(a == b); // always true.
+        System.println(a == b); // may or may NOT be true.

+        a.setName("aaa");
+        System.println(a.getName()); // aaa
+        System.println(b.getName()); // also aaa since a and b represent the same product.

 Caching, second-level
 =====================